-France Work Visas & Permits
+France Work Visas and Permits

-Types of Work Permits in France
+Types of work visas in France

-Citizens of countries in the European Union (EU) do not need a work visa to work in France, nor do those from Switzerland or countries in the European Economic Area (EEA) including, Norway, Lichtenstein, and Iceland.
+Citizens of countries in the European Union (EU) do not need a work visa to work in France, nor do those from Switzerland or countries in the European Economic Area (EEA), including Norway, Lichtenstein, and Iceland.
 All other employees will require permits to live and work in France.

 - Corporate executive visa: To stay and work in France, corporate executives will need this type of visa.

 - Intra-group transferee card: This visa applies to employees who are working in a group of companies and assigned to a subsidiary in France.